geon-youn/geon-youn.github.io/README.md

 ### geon!projects (My Projects)

 Each song lists one of the projects I worked on.

-If there's a repo to it, when you click on it, it will open its repo on a new tab.
+If there's a repo to it, clicking on the song will open its repo in a new tab.